Anatomic Pathology Program

-- There are many pulmonary pathology textbooks which can be used for background reading during this rotation: Zander and Farver's Pulmonary Pathology, Dail and Hammar's Pulmonary Pathology, Travis et al's fascicle Non-Neoplastic Disorders of the Lower Respiratory Tract, Leslie and Wick's Practical Pulmonary Pathology, Corrin's Pathology of the Lungs, Travis et al's WHO fascicle on Tumours of the Lungs and Pleura, and others.
+- There are many pulmonary pathology textbooks which can be used for background reading during this rotation: Farver's Pulmonary Pathology, Dail and Hammar's Pulmonary Pathology, Travis et al's fascicle Non-Neoplastic Disorders of the Lower Respiratory Tract, Leslie and Wick's Practical Pulmonary Pathology, Corrin's Pathology of the Lungs, Travis et al's WHO fascicle on Tumours of the Lungs and Pleura, and others.

 2. Review of pulmonary pathology teaching set slides